 In 1906, through the influence of Her Grace the Duchess of Sutherland, Duchess Millicent, a good friend to the Club, Dornoch Golf Club secured the title and dignity of 'Royal' from King Edward VII.

-Women golfers, also of a high level, regularly foregathered in Dornoch in the bright days before 1914; Lily Morrison of Dornoch; Madge Maitland, Elie, Fife; May Thomson and Ruth Thomson, Edinburgh; Joyce Spurling, London; and the peerless Joyce Wethered, are known world-wide.
+Women golfers, also of a high level, regularly foregathered in Dornoch in the bright days before 1914: Lily Morrison of Dornoch, Madge Maitland of Elie, May Thomson and Ruth Thomson of Edinburgh, Joyce Spurling of London and the peerless Joyce Wethered are known world-wide.

 Dornoch is far from the main centers of population and so has never been host to the most widely advertised national championships.
 Nevertheless it has hosted through the years the Northern Open; the Scottish Ladies; and the Scottish Professional Championships.
 Improved transport systems have helped international golfers and a stream of personalities visit the Club and their praise is unstinting.
 Tom Watson headed North in 1981, the year after winning the third of five Open Championships at Muirfield.
-He arrived to play 18 holes, but had three rounds and ‘the most fun I’ve ever had on a golf course’.
+He arrived to play 18 holes, but had three rounds and 'the most fun I've ever had on a golf course'.
 Tom Watson, now an Honorary Member of the Club, returned before the 1996 Open at Lytham and his view of the course has not changed.
-Other Honorary members are HRH Prince Andrew and Ben Crenshaw and more recent celebrities to visit the course include such notables as Greg Norman, Ernie Els, Mark Brooks and many personalities from other sports and the entertainment world.
+Other Honorary members are Ben Crenshaw, Paul Lawrie and Lorne Rubenstein and more recent celebrities to visit the course include such notables as Gary Player, Greg Norman, Ernie Els, Craig Stadler, Mark Brooks and many personalities from other sports and the entertainment world.